amanbansal1506/VibeConnect/README.md

-# VibeConnect • Chat Live
+# VibeConnect – Real-Time Chat Application

 VibeConnect is a real-time web-based chat application where users can create or join chat rooms, send messages instantly, and experience a clean and modern interface.

+## 📸 Preview --

 ![VibeConnect Preview](Screenshot.png)